sumawav/soumam.github.io/pages/touch_control.md

 _This is no bueno._

-So what we need to do, is make sure when a the finger touches the screen, there isn't a previous touch event to compare to.
+So what we need to do, is make sure when your finger touches the screen, there isn't a previous touch event to compare to.
 This is pretty easily accomplished by hooking into the ```event.touchend``` event.

 Basically, when a touch event happens in the movement control area, we destroy all touch events.
 This essentially enforces a single touch zone.
 As such, we only need to consider the first touch event in the ```event.touches``` array.